gustavo-tp/amazon-ebook-taker/README.md

 ## ATENÇÃO SUPREMA!!!

-Eu executei este script na virada do dia 18 para o dia 19 e dois livros dentre os mais de 6000 me geraram custos de um total de R$ 27,79 (BRL), desconfio que ficaram pagos enquanto o script era executado.
+Eu executei este script na virada do dia 18 para o dia 19 de abril de 2019 e dois livros dentre os mais de 6000 me geraram custos de um total de R$ 27,79 (BRL), desconfio que ficaram pagos enquanto o script era executado.
 Antes de publicar esse vídeo eu executei o script de novo e não obtive gastos.

 De qualquer forma eu não me responsabilizo por nenhum gasto extra no seu cartão de crédito.
 Execute o script por sua conta e risco.

 ## SUPREME ATTENTION!!!

-I executed this script at the turn of the 18th to the 19th and two books out of more than 6000 generated costs for a total of R$ 27.79 (BRL), I suspect they were paid while the script was being executed.
+I executed this script at the turn of the 18th to the 19th of April 2019 and two books out of more than 6000 generated costs for a total of R$ 27.79 (BRL), I suspect they were paid while the script was being executed.
 Before publishing this video I ran the script again and did not get any expenses.

 Anyway, I am not responsible for any extra expenses on your credit card.
 Run the script at your own risk.